amdegroot/ssd.pytorch/README.md

 #### Download a pre-trained network
 - We are trying to provide PyTorch `state_dicts` (dict of weight tensors) of the latest SSD model definitions trained on different datasets.
 - Currently, we provide the following PyTorch models:
-    * SSD300 trained on VOC0712
+    * SSD300 v2 trained on VOC0712 (newest version)
       - https://s3.amazonaws.com/amdegroot-models/ssd_300_voc0712.tar.gz
-    * SSD300 (pool6/non-bn version) trained on VOC07
+    * SSD300 v1 (original/old pool6 version) trained on VOC07
       - https://s3.amazonaws.com/amdegroot-models/ssd_300_voc07.tar.gz
 - Our goal is to reproduce this table from the [original paper](http://arxiv.org/abs/1512.02325)
 <p align="center">